-Trey Flowers’ Interview After Controversial Packers-Lions Game is Must-Watch
+NESN

 Trey Flowers on Monday night offered a masterclass on how to say a lot without saying anything at all.
-He also offered further evidence on why he’s one of the sneaky coolest players in the NFL.
+He also provided further evidence on why he’s one of the sneaky coolest players in the NFL.

 The Detroit Lions defensive lineman was flagged for two blatantly false hands-to-the-face penalties in his team’s 23-22 loss to the Green Bay Packers.
 The penalties against Flowers, as well as a slew of other questionable calls against Detroit, played a significant role in Green Bay winning a game it probably should not have won.

 Flowers, a man of few words, was noticeably dejected after the defeat.
-During a postgame interview, Flowers offered a new approach to criticizing referees: saying exactly what happened, and letting the evidence speak for itself.
+During a postgame interview, Flowers offered a new approach to criticizing referees: saying exactly what happened and letting the evidence speak for itself.

 (You can click here to watch the interview.)